ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 Install Git [Getting-started-with-Git-and-GitHub](Getting-started-with-Git-and-GitHub)

 ## Install Moxa Nport Driver manager
-Install `\\inst$\kits$\drvmgr*.exe` - this is required on the instruments for networked serial ports.
+Install `\\inst$\kits$\CompGroup\Utilities\MOXA Nport Software\drvmgr*.exe` - this is required on the instruments for networked serial ports.
 It's required on dev machines for the database server (more specifically the moxa mappings page in the GUI)

 ## Copy EPICS build